-- for all householder and other applications, the trigger for committee will be receipt of 10 letters/emails or more contrary to the officer's recommendation; - for all Major and Minor applications, the trigger for committee will be receipt of 20 letters/emails or more contrary to the officer's recommendation; - that are major large scale applications submitted by Guildford Borough Council, for example - redevelopment of an existing site or provision of new housing.
-Small scale and minor schemes will be dealt with under delegated powers; - that a councillor or a council employee has made, or when the applicant is related to a councillor or council employee; - that the Joint Executive Head of Planning Development Director of Planning and Regeneration asks the committee to decide; or - that a councillor asks the Ceommittee to decide for planning reasons. - that are major applications submitted by Guildford Borough Council;
+- for all householder and other applications, the trigger for Committee will be receipt of 10 letters/emails or more contrary to the officer's recommendation; - for all Major and Minor applications, the trigger for Committee will be receipt of 20 letters/emails or more contrary to the officer's recommendation; - that are major applications submitted by Guildford Borough Council; - that a councillor or a council employee has made, or when the applicant is related to a councillor or council employee; - that the Joint Executive Head of Planning Development asks the Committee to decide; or - that a councillor asks the Committee to decide for planning reasons.

-The agenda contains reports on each item referred compiled by officers, which will include the recommendation along with any conditions or reasons for refusal.
-The reports are available for Members to review prior to the meeting along with the relevant plans and other information within the file.
+The agenda contains reports compiled by officers, which will include the recommendation along with any conditions or reasons for refusal.
+The reports are available for Members of the Committee to review prior to the meeting, along with the relevant plans and other information within the file.

 Agendas are published five working days before each meeting.
-The agenda can be viewed on our website:

-Browse meetings - Planning Committee - Guildford Borough Council https://democracy.guildford.gov.uk/ieListMeetings.aspx?CommitteeId=130-or copies are available at the committee meeting.
+The agenda can be viewed on our website: Browse meetings - Planning Committee - Guildford Borough Council https://democracy.guildford.gov.uk/ieListMeetings.aspx?CommitteeId=130